Tools for Bayesian data science and probabilistic exploration

-If you have one more minute to spare, let us see what happen when we run this model (if you want to try at home, all you need to run this is Java 8 SDK and git installed):
+If you have one more minute to spare, let us see what happen when we run this model (if you want to try at home, all you need to run this is Open or Oracle SDK 8 SDK and git installed):

 We inferred a distribution over unobserved phylogenetic trees given an observed multiple sequence alignment.